Ridgewood Public Schools: Global learning

 Ridgewood Public Schools participated in the "Rural School Project".
 The goal of the project is to build a school for children in Cambodia to overcome the challenges their people have faced from the genocide at the hands of the Khmer Rouge, the communist political party, in the 1970s.
 George Washington Middle School, Benjamin Franklin Middle School, Orchard Elementary School, and Travell Elementary School participated in the student-centered fundraising effort.
 Ridgewood focused on having students tap into their strengths and talents to make a difference on a global level.

 Ridgewood Public Schools began the fundraising effort in the summer of 2007, in collaboration with parents, to participate in the Rural School Project.
 The Rural School Project is funded through a nonprofit organization, The American Assistance for Cambodia/Japan Relief for Cambodia (AAfC).
-The project was initiated by two Ridgewood parents, Lisa Summers and Liz Louizedes.
+The project was initiated by two Ridgewood parents.
 Students, parents, teachers, and administrators convened regularly to provide support for students and articulating the effort across the entire district.
 The goal of the program was to initially raise $21,500 for the school construction.
 Nominal fundraising efforts would take place after the school's inception to sustain its progress.
 Ridgewood Schools is raising funds in collaboration with American Assistance for Cambodia/Japan Relief for Cambodia (AAfC).
 AAfC is a nonprofit organization and has established a proven program.
 It has led the effort to construct over 300 Cambodian schools with matching funds from the World Bank and Asian Development Bank.

 The Ridgewood Village School will create a structure for Ridgewood students to communicate with Cambodian students via email and participate in global citizenship and distance learning.
 Ongoing fundraising efforts will allow the Ridgewood Village School to build a water well, create a vegetable garden, and hire a full-time cook for the school to provide a nutritious breakfast and lunch for Cambodian students.

 The fundraising supported the construction cost of a rural school (includes the building, desks, chairs), a full-time trained English/computer teacher for 2 years, 3 solar panels to provide basic electric for lighting and computers, and books.

 In February 2009, several representatives from Ridgewood, including students, parents, teachers, and administrators, visited the Ridgewood Village School in Cambodia for the ribbon-cutting ceremony.
 The representatives brought gifts for students and contributed to the improvement of the village.